-- 1. All students registered for Span 111 are required to complete the "Prerequisite check", found on the eClass site of this course, no later than September 12.
-(Instructions will be provided in class) - 2.
-Span 111 is an introductory course intended for students with no previous knowledge of the language and it is not to be taken by: - Students with native or near native proficiency, heritage-speakers and/or those for whom it is their first language those who have one or more parents who are Spanish speakers; or - Students with credit in SPAN 100, or with Spanish 30 or its equivalent in Canada and other countries. - 3.
-All other students with previous knowledge of Spanish (e.g., Spanish 10, Spanish 20, or equivalent) are required to take a placement test. - 4.
-For information on placement, please visit our website: https://uofa.ualberta.ca/modern-languages-and-cultural-studies/undergraduate-program-information/undergraduate-placement or contact the Spanish language coordinator, Dr. Xavier Gutiérrez, at xavier.gutierrez@ualberta.ca - 5.
-Students who have been granted permission by Dr. Gutiérrez to take this course must provide written documentation to their instructor stating such approval (i.e. forwarded email from Dr. Gutiérrez). - 6.
+- 1. All students registered for Span 112 are required to complete the "Prerequisite check", found on the eClass site of this course, no later than January 17.
+(Instructions will be provided in class).
+Students who have not completed Span111 are required to take a placement test. - 2.
+Span 112 is intended for students continuing from Spanish 111 or who have been granted departmental permission to take this course, and it is not to be taken by: - Students with native or near native proficiency, heritage-speakers and/or those for whom it is their first language those who have one or more parents who are Spanish speakers; or - Students with credit in SPAN 100, or with Spanish 30 or its equivalent in Canada and other countries. - 3.
+For information on placement, please visit our website: https://uofa.ualberta.ca/modern-languages-and-cultural-studies/undergraduate-program-information/undergraduate-placement or contact the Spanish language coordinator, Dr. Xavier Gutiérrez, at xavier.gutierrez@ualberta.ca - 4.
+Students who have been granted permission by Dr. Gutiérrez to take this course must provide written documentation to their instructor stating such approval (i.e. forwarded email from Dr. Gutiérrez). - 5.
 The Department will withhold credit from students completing courses for which prior background is deemed to make them ineligible.
 Should such a student register in the course, credit will be withheld.
 Any student who has questions or concerns regarding eligibility is asked to contact the Spanish language coordinator, Dr. Gutiérrez xavier.gutierrez@ualberta.ca and NOT their instructor.